73. How helping others helps you

 Consider volunteering with an existing friend or acquaintance.
 That way you can spend time together and deepen your relationship at the same time as meeting new people and giving back.

 Do you do any volunteer work right now?
 If so, what do you do and how do you like it?
-If not, what’s holding you back or getting in the way of volunteering?
+If not, is there anything you’d be interested in?